KhongSao/blog/content/posts/about.md

 > 1. Speak Chinese with a Tianjin accent
 > 1. Drink Trung Nguyen with a Vietnamese phin
 > 1. Highlight pdfs or books on Kindle with the intent of making detailed notes
-> 1. On the odd occasion i'll make a YouTube video
+> 1. On the odd occasion I'll make a YouTube video

 **If any of the above resonates with you, get in touch**